-- Make time to be together – visiting them at university can give you the opportunity to understand more about their new life and feel more engaged.
-For some, university life can be busy, so finding dates that work might require patience and flexibility.
+- Make time to be together – visiting them where they are studying can give you the opportunity to understand more about their new life and feel more engaged.
+For some, student life can be busy, so finding dates that work might require patience and flexibility.

 - Accept that things may change – they are likely to have made new friends, or have new commitments that take up their time.

 - Ask them how they are doing – it doesn't have to be a serious conversation about mental health, but most people will appreciate being asked.
 If you are worried about how they are doing, creating time and space for an honest answer (go for a walk or do a joint activity such as crafting or even washing up) can help.

 From the second my parents found out about my illness, everything was about supporting me but also trying to get things back to normal for me, and never about holding me back.
 They gave me endless support.